 Created by Rex Anderson

-Lawnmower Blues, Rex Anderson's 1998 novel, received a fair amount attention among the early self-publishing crowd, if not actual sales, when it was first released way back in 1998 by Hard Shell Word Factory, mostly because it was one of the first of a slew of e-books (available on 3.5" diskettes!) commercially distributed on the Web.
+Lawnmower Blues, Rex Anderson’s 1998 novel, received a fair amount attention (albeit not commercially) among the early self-publishing crowd when it was first released way back in 1998 by Hard Shell Word Factory, mostly because it was one of the first of a slew of e-books (available on 3.5″ diskettes!) commercially distributed on the Web.

 Author Anderson was born and grew up in northern Oklahoma, where his parents had a farm and he graduated from the University of Oklahoma with a degree in psychology.
 His various jobs to support his writing habit have included selling snow cones, working in an animal hospital, cutting down trees in Yellowstone Park, tending bar, working for an oil company, a candy company, a research company, a major communications company, a hotel company, and a supermarket, and owning a personnel service, as well as taking some time out “to play hippie.”
 He currently lives in Houston, the setting of most of his mystery novels, which include Cover Her With Roses, Night Calls, and My Dead Brother.